Jia0612/Jia0612/README.md

 Tools that make engineering easier for beginners.

-🗺️ [**Understand Everything**](https://github.com/Jia0612/understand-everything-for-beginners): Turn any project into an interactive, plain-language ma, helping technically strong engineers clearly explain what they built, why they built it that way, and the tradeoffs in the way even non-technical stakeholders can understand.
+🗺️ [**Understand Everything**](https://github.com/Jia0612/understand-everything-for-beginners): Turn any project into an interactive, plain-language map that helps technically strong engineers explain what they built, why they built it that way, and the tradeoffs—in a way even non-technical stakeholders can understand.

 🔤 [**Code Translation**](https://github.com/Jia0612/code-translation): Turn a codebase's core files into an interactive book that explains every line in plain English